poorting/internet.nl_batch_scripts/README.md

 The type will later be used to create graphs for every *type* as well as an overall graph for all types combined.

-If you don't have a need for differentiating then you can omit the domains file and type from the command:
+If you don't have a need for differentiating then you can leave out the domains file and type:
 ```
 ./result-to-influx.py measurements
 ```
 The script will also add information on the month and quarter of the measurements (yyyyQ#, e.g. 2020Q4).
 Please note that a measurement done in the months 1,4,7,10 (January, April, July, October) will be marked as measurements for the *preceding* quarter.
 So a measurement in January 2021 will be marked as a 2020Q4 measurement.
 It helps to do measurements roughly on the same day of the month/quarter.
 If you want to do quarter measurements then do them at the start of January, April, July, and October.

 ### Ingesting the data
 If all goes well the script will output all the lines of data in the influxdb line format.
-You can ingest this information into influxdb by piping it using the ``influx-ingest`` script:
+You can ingest this information into influxdb by piping it to the ``influx-ingest`` script:

 ```
 ./result-to-influx.py measurements domains/domains.xlsx type | ./influx-ingest DATABASE
 ```
-Where DATABASE is the name of the database you want to use (this will be created by the script, discarding information already present)
+Where DATABASE is the name of the database you want to use.
+This will be created by the script; meaning that if it already exists it will be overwritten (and previous data lost).

 Piping it will ingest the data line by line, which is painfully slow.
 A much quicker way is to first redirect the output to a file and then ingesting the complete file in one go: